drug-design/course/docs/chapters/3d-qsar.md

 ### Outline of a GRID Calculation

-The deployment of GRID requires: (1) the 3D coordinates of the atoms of the protein; (2) the binding site to be explored; (3) a selection of several probes; (4) run of GRID leading to the prediction of favorable positions for each probe; (5) analysis of the results with computer graphics.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/outline-grid-calculation-e9f6072c'><i class='fa fa-play' aria-hidden='true'></i></button>The deployment of GRID requires: (1) the 3D coordinates of the atoms of the protein; (2) the binding site to be explored; (3) a selection of several probes; (4) run of GRID leading to the prediction of favorable positions for each probe; (5) analysis of the results with computer graphics.

 ![](https://media.drugdesign.org/course/3d-qsar/grid5.png){: loading=lazy }
 #### 3D Coordinates of the Protein

-The coordinates of the atoms of a protein are obtained from X-ray crystallography or NMR studies (the protein databank, PDB, is the most comprehensive source of high-quality 3D structures).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/3d-coordinates-protein-06833dcd'><i class='fa fa-play' aria-hidden='true'></i></button>The coordinates of the atoms of a protein are obtained from X-ray crystallography or NMR studies (the protein databank, PDB, is the most comprehensive source of high-quality 3D structures).
 For new proteins of known sequences, 3D models can be derived by homology modeling.
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[homology modeling]: A method for predicting the 3D structure of a protein, based on its amino acid sequence and the 3D-structure of analog protein(s).
 *[PDB]: The "Protein Data Bank".
 A worldwide repository source of 3D structures of proteins obtained by X-ray crystallography or NMR studies.